mehtaharsh16/daniel.feldroy.com/stories/man-of-destiny.md

 author: Daniel Roy Greenfeld
 date: "2014-04-27"
 title: Man of Destiny
+description: A rewrite of a parody written during my tabletop roleplaying days.
 ---

 “Something needs to happen.”
 Amra said with a sigh.